ibnc/tablinate/README.markdown

 ## Options

-Tablinate is configurable via an options hash passed with the object being tablinated.
+Because it uses normal html markup, tablinated tables are easily styled using CSS, Sass, etc. That being said, tablinate is configurable via an options hash.
 The hash can style the table or add classes to it.
 For example:

 ### views/index.haml